 Ireland is part of the same time zone as London.
 During the winter, the time is Greenwich Mean Time (GMT).
 From last Sunday in March until the last Sunday in October, Ireland moves its clocks forward from GMT by one hour (GMT+1).
 Smartphones and similar devices will usually detect the correct time zone when they connect to WiFi.
 Your airline will also tell you the local time when you land.

 There are plenty of locations to hire cars in Ireland, including at all the airports.
-It is also often possible to hire the car from one location and return it to a different one.
+It is usually possible to hire the car from one location and return it to a different one.

 From Dublin, all the other major cities (Cork, Galway, Limerick & Belfast) are within a few hours' drive, so Ireland is an easy country to self-drive.